Finding The Best Monitor For Your New MacBook Pro

 - It will, however, work fine with an HDMI or display port cable.

-The ASUS Designo MX27UC 27″ 4K is a great pick in the category “best display for MacBook Pro 15-inch” because it has a superb display clarity, amazing 4K resolution (3,840 x 2116), IPS technology, and USB Type-C Connector (works only with MacBook Pro 15″, not 13″).
+The ASUS Designo MX27UC 27″ 4K is a great pick in the category “best display for MacBook Pro 15-inch” because it has a superb display clarity, amazing 4K resolution (3,840 x 2116), IPS technology, and USB Type-C Connector (even though it works only with MacBook Pro 15″, not 13″).

 Very Positive User Reviews